Text/Tokens Surrounding each Holiday Name

-As a general rule you should not include a LanguageTag and/or DayValue in the tokens that you place here.
-Q++Studio will automatically use the LanguageTag and DayValue of the original holiday token.
-So, for example, if the original token was [6fa], then the use of [d] [ddd] [mmm] in the text surrounding the holiday name would be treated by Q++Studio as [a6d] [a6ddd] [a6mmm].
+•Usually, you should not include a LanguageTag and/or DayValue in the tokens that you place here.
+The LanguageTag and DayValue of the originating holiday name token will automatically be assumed.
+For example, if the original token was [6fa], then the use of [d] [ddd] [mmm] in the text surrounding the holiday name would be treated as [a6d] [a6ddd] [a6mmm].

-•If you wish to use a different language than the language of the original token (for example c instead of b) then you can, but you must include a DayValue of 1, that is to say [c1ddd] for example.
+•If you wish to use a different language than the language of the original token (for example c instead of b) then you must include a DayValue of 1 to your token, that is to say, use [c1ddd], instead of [ddd], for example.

 •The same is true if you need to add a macro to the tokens before/after each holiday.
 In such cases, the DayValue 1 should be used, that is to say, the incorrect token [*2ddd] should instead be [1*2ddd], otherwise a run-time error message will be generated.

-•You also can use holidays tokens.
-However, to avoid infinite recursion (and because it seems to make sense), this text is only added to occurrences of holidays from the original token.
+•To avoid infinite recursion, this text is only added to occurrences of holidays from the original token.
 So, for example, if you had an [5fa] token that you wished to surround to the right by [fâ], the original occurrences of [5fa] would be surrounded on the right by [fâ], but that inserted [fâ] token would not in turn be surrounded on the right by another [fâ]token.